 |photo by Alice Lum|

-The headline of the New-York Tribune on May 29, 1896 read “DR. O’HANLON TESTIFIES” and the article informed a shocked public that “Dr. Philip F. O’Hanlon, who conducted the autopsy on Mrs. Bliss’s body, was the most important witness yesterday, and his testimony was that in his opinion death was caused by arsenical poisoning.”
+A headline in the New-York Tribune on May 29, 1896 read “DR. O’HANLON TESTIFIES,” and the article informed a shocked public that “Dr. Philip F. O’Hanlon, who conducted the autopsy on Mrs. Bliss’s body, was the most important witness yesterday, and his testimony was that in his opinion death was caused by arsenical poisoning.”

-The same year that O’Hanlon was instrumental in solving the Geldensuppe Case, he was forced to tackle another difficult question.
-Little 8-year old Laura Virginia O’Hanlon—known as Virginia to the family—faced a problem that summer.
-Her school friends chided her for believing in Santa Claus.
+The same year that O’Hanlon was instrumental in solving the Geldensuppe case, he was forced to tackle another difficult question.
+Little 8-year-old Laura Virginia O’Hanlon—known as Virginia to the family—faced a problem that summer.
+Her school friends chided her for still believing in Santa Claus.

 When she asked her father if, indeed, Santa existed, he deftly passed the onus of an answer to The New York Sun.
 So, relying on her father’s professed unswerving faith in the veracity of the newspaper, little Virginia penned a letter to the editor: